thataustin/thinkster-firebase-tutorial/README.md

 thinkster-firebase-tutorial
 ===========================

-This repository is the starting point for the thinkster.io Firebase AngularJS tutorial
+This repository is my effort in walking through the thinkster.io Firebase AngularJS tutorialo

+##Ideas for improvement

+1. Update index.html to use AMD (mabye require.js?) as the js loading is a bottleneck and causes FOUC